GiantRavens/empathymachine/README.md

     cd empathymachine
     ```

-2. (Optional) Copy the sample configuration and edit `config.yaml` as needed:
+2. Copy the sample configuration and edit `config.yaml` as needed:

     ```bash
     cp config.sample.yaml config.yaml
-    "${EDITOR:-nano}" config.yaml
     ```

-3. Launch the proxy with the wrapper script (it creates CA material on first run):
+3. Launch the proxy with the wrapper script executable - it creates CA certs on first run):

     ```bash
     ./empathymachine start
     ```

-    Add `--update-lists` to refresh remote blocklists before starting, or append `-- --args` to forward extra flags to the underlying `cargo run`.
+    Add `--update-lists` to refresh remote blocklists before starting.

 4. Trust the generated CA so browsers accept intercepted certificates: